arshadlab/time_charting_with_perf/README.md

-# Performance Analysis framework for Gazebo and ROS2 using Linux Perf tool (BashfulProfiler)
+# Bash Scripting Meets Performance Analysis: BashfulProfiler for Gazebo and ROS2
 Introducing BashfulProfiler: a powerful, non-intrusive, and highly adaptable bash-based performance analysis tool.
 Its core objective is to offer developers an easily customizable and comprehensive perspective on the performance traits of their Linux-based applications.

 The default probes bundled with the tool are specifically curated for the analysis of Gazebo simulations that involve ROS2, including interactions with Navigation2 and Moveit2 stacks.
 Here is what can be gleaned from the provided set of probes: